State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 What is the average cost of a data breach in Canada in 2026?

-The average Canadian breach cost is CA$6.98 million as of IBM’s 2025 Cost of a Data Breach Report, up 10.4% year over year.
-I see SMB incidents land below that headline number, but the recovery cost (downtime, forensics, legal counsel, breach notification) consistently runs five to ten times the ransom itself.
+CA$6.98 million is the most recent published Canadian average, from IBM’s 2025 Cost of a Data Breach research, up 10.4% from CA$6.32 million the year before.
+SMB incidents land below that headline.
+Recovery cost, meaning downtime, forensics, legal counsel, and breach notification, consistently runs five to ten times the ransom itself.

 Are Canadian small businesses really being targeted more than large enterprises?